 Best Budget-Friendly Option: AOC CU34G2X

-- Rapid 1ms response (MPRT) and 144Hz refresh rate with Adaptive-Sync for ultra-smooth competitive game play Curve radius: 1500mm
+- Rapid response and refresh rate for smooth gameplay

 The AOC CU34G2X ultrawide monitor is ideal for the buyer looking for a solid deal.

 It has no eye-catching design features, but closer examination reveals internal features that will excite you, even if you’re a competitive or twitchy gamer.
 In addition to the gorgeous ultrawide resolution and picture, the CU34G2X offers a 144Hz refresh rate and a 1ms response time, two of the most crucial specifications for fast gaming, so you can be sure you’re playing at high speeds as well.

 It only requires the arm to be slid into a slot on the back and the two-pronged base to be screwed in.
 Its internal specifications, which include a FreeSync VA panel, 3440 x 1440p (21:9) resolution, 144Hz refresh rate, and 1ms response time, are impressive in and of themselves.
 Four USB 3.0 ports, two DisplayPort 1.4 ports, and two HDMI 2.0 ports are available externally.

 Unfortunately, the AOC CU34G2X does have some color vibrancy and HDR performance shortcomings, but we are willing to accept those shortcomings in exchange for the rest of the AOC CU34G2X’s specifications and fantastic ultra-widescreen in a monitor that costs less than $500.
 It’s an excellent starting point for anyone looking to upgrade from or switch from a 1080p or 1440p screen.

 Check it out on Amazon here.

 |Features||FreeSync, VA panel, 4x USB 3.0 ports|